Convex-Dev/design/cad/011_errors/README.md

 ### `:ARGUMENT`

 An `:ARGUMENT` Error SHOULD be thrown whenever a Function is passed an argument that is of an allowable Type for some reason is invalid (usually in relation to other arguments).
-An example would be attempting to put `assoc` a non-Blob value into a BlobMap (which only accepts Blobs as keys).
+An example would be attempting to put `assoc` a non-Blob value into a Index (which only accepts Blob-like values as keys).

 If the argument is definitely of the wrong Type (i.e. would never be valid in any situation) then a `:CAST` Error should be thrown instead.